LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 There's also an overload that accepts an `IEnumerable<IObservable<T>>`.

 If any of the sources reaches its end without reporting an exception, `Catch` also immediately reports completion and does not subscribe to any of the subsequent sources.
-If the very last source reports an exception, `Catch` will have no further sources to fall back on, so in that case it won't catch the exception—it will forward that final exception to its subscriber.
+If the very last source reports an exception, `Catch` will have no further sources to fall back on, so in that case it won't catch the exception.
+It will forward that final exception to its subscriber.

 ## Finally